Core Curriculum

 Art in Protest, Protest in Art

-Course Description: All art is political, but some art is made as a form of protest or to incite an audience to protest.
+All art is political, but some art is made as a form of protest or to incite an audience to protest.
 Most often it is both.
-This course – though far from exhaustive in its coverage – will present a sample of genres (music, plastic arts, theater, dance, installation, photography) in a variety of locations and times to understand how art and artists have engaged in protest.
-Much of modern art is conceptual, using installations and performance, to communicate.
+This course—though far from exhaustive in its coverage—will present a sample of genres (music, plastic arts, theater, dance, installation, photography) in a variety of locations and times to understand how art and artists have engaged in protest.
+Much of modern art is conceptual, using installations and performances, to communicate.
 Therefore, we will start the class by first understanding what we mean by protest, which will underpin how we think about artists’ using various media to engage voicing opposition.
 Then, we turn to T. J. Clark, the preeminent art historian, for his answer to the question, when did modern art begin and how does it relate to protest?
 This question will lead us to explore the debate on the purpose of art in the 20th century and into the present.
-Next, we will move to how artists responded to moments of crisis in the early 20th century – world wars, economic depression, and the rise of fascism – because the art that emerged informs much of what we see today.
+Next, we will move to how artists responded to moments of crisis in the early 20th century—world wars, economic depression, and the rise of fascism—because the art that emerged informs much of what we see today.
 Based on these foundational questions, the class will turn to case studies from around the globe.

 Global Fault Lines

-Considering various global connections requires addressing the fault lines that disrupt those ties.
-Threads woven into the global textile are boundless: social media, academic institutions, news outlets, ease of international travel, fashion trends, diasporic communities, music, food, and more.
-However, cracks between groups appear to be widening despite these connections.
-People continue to be fragmented by war, religion, disasters and crises, poverty, and concentrations of wealth.
-In this class, we will examine these various fault lines, including how to understand cultural difference, nationalism, populism, and identity politics.
+Our world is interconnected thanks to the worldwide web, social media, academic institutions, news outlets, ease of international travel, fashion trends, diasporic communities, music…the threads that are woven into the global textile are boundless.
+However, this textile is torn and frayed.
+People are–as they have been for centuries–fragmented by war, religion, disasters and crises, poverty, and disparate concentrations of wealth.
+In this class, we will examine these various fault lines, by addressing issues such as cultural difference, nationalism, populism, and identity politics.
 By understanding the fissures in our collective humanity, we will have a better understanding of what binds us together.

 Global Political Economy Core